Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

-To determine the optimal persistence threshold, we aim to maximize the quantities (1) through (4) mentioned above.
-We also analyze the distribution of comoving filament lengths, denoted by {\Lfil}.
-This is done by calculating the length of each segment that makes up a filament for different persistence thresholds.
+To determine the optimal persistence threshold, we aim to maximize the three quantities mentioned above.
+We also analyze the distribution of comoving filament lengths, denoted by {\Lfil}, by calculating the length of each segment that makes up a filament for different persistence thresholds.
 This helps us identify which reconstructions generate shorter or longer filaments.
-Following the instructions in the {\disperse} manual, we set the persistence level using the ``-nsig'' parameter, which indicates the number of sigmas used in {\it mse} for reconstructions based on the DTFE density field.
+For reconstructions based on discrete DTFE density fields, we set the persistence level for {\it mse} using the ``-nsig'' parameter, which indicates the minimum number of sigmas above the random field for a structure to be identified.
 This is the method used by the large majority of {\disperse} users.
-For reconstructions that use a non-DTFE (MCPM) density field, we use the ``-cut'' parameter, which is a numerical value of persistence.
+For reconstructions that use the MCPM density field, we use the ``-cut'' parameter, which is a numerical value of persistence.
+For the MCPM density field runs, we test cuts of 10, 25, 50, 100, 250, and for the DTFE density field runs, we test $\sigma=$ 1, 2, 3, 4, and 5.

+While it is not possible to simultaneously maximize completeness and purity, it is important to ensure that we match a large percentage of approximate physical locations between {\CPmax} and massive DM halos and, similarly, between {\CPmax} and peaks in the DM mass distribution.
+The key is to ground our approach in physically motivated reasoning.
+In the end, we find that the qualitative conclusions about filament length distributions and the impact of filaments on galactic properties do not change between the best candidates for persistence threshold for either MCPM or DTFE runs.

-The Figure~\ref{fig:cal} displays the results of our experiments conducted to determine the optimal persistence levels at $z=0$.
-The bar charts represent fractions (1) through (3) for different persistence cuts for the MCPM density field (top) and different values of -nsig for the DTFE density field (bottom).
-The purple line indicates the total number of filaments identified for each run (values on the right vertical axis).
-The figure indicates that a higher persistence level leads to a higher fraction of ${\logmh}\geq11$ halos within 1~Mpc of a {\CPmax}, a lower fraction of {\CPmax} within 1 Mpc of a ${\logmh}\geq12$ halo, and a lower number of identified filaments.
-However, the fraction of large group/cluster-mass halos hosting a {\CPmax} within {\Rh} remains relatively constant.
+Figure~\ref{fig:cal} displays the results of our experiments conducted to determine the optimal persistence levels at $z=0$.
+The top panels contain bar charts to represent fractions (1) through (3) for different persistence cuts for the MCPM density field (left) and different values of -nsig for the DTFE density field (right).
+The bottom panels show cumulative distribution functions (CDF) for selected persistence cuts using the two different methods.
+Vertical dashed lines represent the median {\Lfil} for a given persistence cut.
+We limited the number of cuts displayed in the left panel (for MCPM) to four for increased clarity.